-2. Cover crop roots left in place to provide organic matter for microorganisms and water retention.
+- Cover crop roots left in place to provide organic matter for microorganisms and water retention.

-3. Been fertilized with high nitrogen chicken manure.
+- Been fertilized with high nitrogen chicken manure.

 You could save a lot of work by:

-1. Using tiller chickens to prepare a bed of weeds for planting.
+Step One: Use chicken tillers to prepare a bed of weeds for planting.

 How Many Chickens?

 My estimate, based on Ussery’s figures, is two birds could easily scratch up 100 square feet in about two to three weeks.
 It could be more or less depending on the chickens and the ground conditions.

 But it turns out that a man armed with fossil fuels and heavy machinery can’t do it as well as tiller chickens.
 Ussery reports that “the rapid increase in [soil] quality is an order of magnitude beyond anything you can do with a power tiller.”
-That wouldn’t be the first time that the natural way of growing food has turned out to be better than the man-made way.
+In other words, you get the benefits of no till farming, but with slightly turned ground.

 Related articles you might enjoy: